llpeterson/scaling/global.md

 At the beginning of this chapter, we introduced the notion that the Internet is organized as autonomous systems, each of which is under the control of a single administrative entity.
-A corporation's complex internal network might be a single AS, as may the network of a single Internet Service Provider (ISP).
+A corporation's complex internal network might be a single AS, as may the national network of any single Internet Service Provider (ISP).
 [Figure 3](#autonomous) shows a simple network with two autonomous systems.

 <figure class="line">
 	<a id="autonomous"></a>